 "Well... firstly, I'm not your mother, I'm-"

-"You raised me... so far at least, your actions have made you somewhat worthy of the term... you chose to rear me as your own, rather than haul me off to a town or city and leave me on a doorstep."
+"You raised me... so far at least, your actions have made you worthy of the term... you chose to rear me as your own, rather than haul me off to a town or city and leave me on a doorstep."
 He said.

 "I suppose that's true... but I'm no mother... and my name is Rashae...
 I wouldn't be... opposed to you referring to me as your mother if you prefer it, however."
 She said, choosing her words carefully to hide her glee at the boy considering her his mother.
+She had grown increasingly fond of him in the years they had spent together, despite

 "As for your question... magic is power...
 I'll tell you more, but you'll have to wait before I teach you anything about it... while I'm sure you're capable of using magic...
 I'm also sure that your body is far too underdeveloped to use it effectively... so ask again in a few years."
 She said quietly.